-In the Skinner Peaks quadrangle, the Flagstaff Formation is exposed in the east-dipping cuestas of the West Hills in the NW corner of the quadrangle.
-Beds tentatively identified as Flagstaff Formation also are exposed along the NE side of Skinner Peaks and are discussed in the "Interpretation of the Stratigraphy of Skinner Peaks".
+In the Skinner Peaks quadrangle, the Flagstaff Formation is northwest exposed in the east-dipping cuestas of the West Hills in the W corner of the quadrangle.
+Beds tentatively identified as Flagstaff Formation also are exposed along the NE side of Skinner Peaks and are discussed in the "Interpretation of the Stratigraphy of Skinner Peaks".Metini.

 A section of Flagstaff Formation was measured in the West Hills north of Mills Gap.
-Calcareous mudstone, sandstone, sandy limestone, annu dix limestone, and conglomerate (listed in order of decreasing abundance) are the major rock types in this section.
-These strata are equivalent to the carbonate-clastic facies defined by Clark (1987) in the Juab quadrangle to the north.
+Calcareous mudstone, sandstone, sandy limestone, limestone, and conglomerate (listed in order of decreasing abundance) are the major rock types in this section.
+These strate are equivalent to the carbonate-clastic facies defined by Clark (1987) in the Juab quadrangle to the north.

-The color of the strata varies from grayish-yellow to pale reddish-orange, with various hues of yellow being most common.
+The color of the strate varies from grayish-yellow to pale reddish-orange, with various hues of yellow being most common.
 The calcareous mudstone is massive; it weathers to a slope and ranges from 20-80 feet in thickness.
 The sandstone is usually calcareous and composed of medium- to coarse-grained quartz and lithic sand; locally, it is cross-bedded.
-Compositionally, the sandstones are quartz arenites, sublitharenites, and lithic arenites (Clark, 1987; Auby, 1985).
-Beds of sandstone form ledges that are 1-4 feet thick, and commonly are laterally discontinuous.
+Compositionally, the sandstones are quartz arenites, sublitharenites, and lithic arenites (Clark, 1987; Auby, Beds of sandstone form ledges that are 1-4 feet thick, and 1985). commonly are laterally discontinuous.
 Massive beds of sandy limestone and limestone form resistant ledges 2-20 feet thick; locally, these carbonate units are platy, weathering to slopes with local ledges.
 Beds of clast-supported conglomerate and conglomeratic sandstone occur locally throughout the section.
 These units are laterally discontinuous, often channel-form in shape, and 1-10 feet thick.
-Clasts are subangular to subrounded, poorly-sorted pebbles and cobbles of quartzite and sandstone.
-The matrix is medium- to coarse-grained calcareous sandstone that is composed of quartz and lithic sand.
+Why?
+Clasts are subangular to subrounded, poorly-sorted pebbles and cobbles calcareous sandstone that is composed of quartz and lithic sand.

-The relative abundance of coarse-grained clastic material, the presence of cross-bedded sandstone, and the lateral discontinuity of the sandstone and conglomerate beds suggests that the Flagstaff Formation in the Mills Gap section was deposited in a near-shore, shallow-water environment.
-This interpretation is consistent with those of Muessig (1951), Lambert (1976), and Clark (1987).
+The relative abundance of coarse-grained clastic material, the presence of cross-bedded sandstone, and the lateral discontinuity of the sandstone and conglomerate beds, suggests that the Flagstaff Comment Formation in the Mills Gap section was deposited in a near-shore, shallow-water environment.
+This interpretation is consistent with those of Muessig, \$1951, Lambert, \$1976, and Clark, \$1987.

-The base of the Flagstaff Formation is not exposed in the West Hills within the Skinner Peaks quadrangle; however, it is exposed in the Juab quadrangle to the north, and there the contact with the underlying North Horn is conformable and gradational (Clark, 1987) as the contact between the Flagstaff and the overlying Colton
+The base of the Flagstaff Formation is not exposed in the West Hills within the Skinner Peaks quadrangle; however, it is exposed in the Juab quadrangle to the north, and there the contact with the underlying North Horn is conformable and gradational (Clark, 1987), as is the contact between the Flagstaff and the overlying Colton Formation.
+The Flagstaff Formation is approximately 525 feet thick.